shardwick/MARCH/README.md

 # MARCH

-MARCH: Timeline rules
+MARCH (a work in progress) |  Timeline rules: A Performance Based Manager

 Human centered design focuses on people, understanding that everything is a complex system with interconnected parts.

+Here we provide a elegant way of dealing with time that embodies correlations between data points.

 Estimations of the conditional probability of a complete sequence of classes length T connects output vectors used to train networks under optimality criterion.

 Hidden states of neuronal groups is an operator given a pool of classes.
-Here we provide a elegant way of dealing with time that embodies correlations between data points.

 #####################################################################################################

-### LOADER 1: Local Optimum Afferent Decision Elasitc Returns
+### LOADER 1: Local Optimum Afferent Decision Elastic/Static Returns

+A new framework: Moving systems engineering.
-Idempotence is cruscial to designing fault tolerant systems.
+Idempotence is crucial to designing fault tolerant systems.
-Systems engineering, in principle, is the edifice of constructing operational artifacts that instantiate data models into cohesive, platform agnostic moving elements on the page.
+In principle,the edifice of constructing operational artifacts that instantiate data models into cohesive, platform agnostic  elements.

 #### Features
+(forthcoming open vs.  ready and private)

-##### Conceptual & Logical Data Modeling
+##### Conceptual & Logical Data Modeling Services
 Model Distillation.
 Design.
 Lifecycle Engineering.

-##### Toxicity Analysis on Internal Flows
+##### Toxicity Analysis on Internal Flows (KYC)
 Inference pipeline for deep learning.

-##### FLOPs
+##### FLOPs (Standards)
 Scalability and matching performance on tasks.

-##### Forward
+##### Foreword
+Control + Shift + Flow Toggle

+Alternativly, escape.